Please visit the Bauer Doctoral Program website for current Ph.D. Program requirements.

 Designation of a Dissertation Chair

 It is the student’s responsibility to form a dissertation committee composed of faculty agreeing to supervise the student’s work.
 No faculty member is obliged to serve.
 The selection of a dissertation chair will occur only after a student successfully completes the comprehensive examination.
 Students shall nominate as chair a faculty member having a tenure track appointment in the student’s major field.
 The nominated faculty member will then prepare a brief description of his or her own research accomplishments demonstrating competence in research and scholarship and adequate qualifications to direct doctoral dissertations.
-Students must then petition the Associate Ddean for FAculty Affairs to have the nomination approved.
+Students must then petition the associate dean for academic and research programs to have the nomination approved.
 An approved dissertation chair must be selected within two months of the completion of the comprehensive examination.

 Students select the remaining committee members in consultation with the dissertation chair.
 The committee must be composed of at least four tenure track faculty members, at least two of whom must be from the major field, including the dissertation chair.
 An outside member may, under some circumstances, be a faculty member affiliated with another college or university.

-Members of the dissertation committee must also be approved by the Associate Dean for Faculty Affairs.
+Members of the dissertation committee must also be approved by the associate dean for academic and research programs.
 This approval may occur at the same time the chair is approved; however, concurrent approvals are not a requirement.
 Approval must precede the scheduling of a dissertation proposal defense.

 Changes in Committee Membership

-Any changes in the composition of a dissertation committee must be approved by the Associate Dean for Faculty Affairs.
+Any changes in the composition of a dissertation committee must be approved by the associate dean for academic and research programs.

 - the member is the dissertation chair,